silentrob/hello-superscript/Readme.md

 ### Getting the enviroment setup

 We will assume you already have Node and NPM installed.
-To use SuperScript you need to make sure you have Node 0.12.x installed.
-Later version do not work yet.
+To use SuperScript you need to make sure you have Node 6.x installed.

 SuperScript also requires MongoDB - You can download and install Mongo from `https://www.mongodb.org/downloads#production`